If You Lived Here--Mangwon (망원)

 They usually sit around ₩10m deposit / ₩550k–750k rent.

-They’re simple, everywhere, quick to secure, and perfectly fine for people who want a compact home.
+They’re simple, everywhere, quick to secure, and fine for a compact home.

-If you prefer a little more breathing room, here’s a quiet truth:
+If you prefer a little more breathing room:

 The 28–40㎡ low-rises usually sit at ₩10–20m deposit / ₩850k–1m rent.

-Yes--it’s more rent, but the space almost doubles, the noise drops, and the layouts open up.
+Yes--it’s more rent, but the space almost doubles, noise drops, and layouts open up.
 Often fairer per square meter.

 A small Mangwon truth: